 Charles Towers Long, son in law of James Mudie

-22 yr old
+22 yr old blacksmith from

-could read and write.
+and write.
 No previous convictions were recorded and he was

 sentenced to 7 years transportation.
 George Harris was assigned to

 Samuel Blackman in the Cook district in 1836/37 and received a

 Certificate of Freedom in 1843.
+His description included: mole left

-back of left wrist, anchor and H back of left hand, scar inside left
+of left wrist, anchor and H back of left hand, scar inside left

 46 yr old